Meiguro/simplyjs/README.md

 #### Element.animate(animateDef, [duration=400])

-The `position` and `size` properties can be animated.
+The `position` and `size` are currently the only Element properties that can be animated.
 An `animateDef` is object with any supported properties specified.
 See [Element] for a description of those properties.
 The default animation duration is 400 milliseconds.

 ````js
 // Use the element's position and size to avoid allocating more vectors.